Mugwort : the king of smokable herbs?

 Traditionally, people have used the root of the Mugwort plant to make herbal medicine, essential oils, tinctures and even herbal tea blends.
 When ingested, this herb is believed to help with stomach afflictions and intestinal problems, colics as well as previously mentioned menstrual cramps, and a range of other nervous system conditions.

-Random fact, we even had a customer tell us randomly on Instagram that it was traditionally used to ward off evil spirits, but we never saw Ghostbusters smoke a spliff before going hunting, so we'll take her statement with a grain of salt.
+Random fun fact of the day : we even had a customer tell us randomly on Instagram that it was traditionally used to ward off evil spirits, but we never saw Ghostbusters smoke a spliff before going hunting, so we'll take her statement with a grain of salt.

 What is the difference between smoking Mugwort and tobacco or marijuana?